RDPerera/Warna-GTK-Theme/README.md

 sudo apt install gnome-tweak-tool
 ```
 ## Use the stable package
-You can choose the compressed file compiled in stable version and unzip it to the theme folder ~/.themes under the user folder.
+You can choose the compressed file compiled in stable version("Warna" Folder) and unzip it to the theme folder ~/.themes under the user folder.

 # Other recommended stuffs